Roman2K/txstreet/README.md

 -   Run the command `yarn run build`
 -   For a live dev server run the command `yarn run serve`

+# Running with Docker

+-   Copy the contents of `.env.example` to a new file named `.env`
+-   Run `tools/build-dist`.
+This will:
+    -   Build a Docker image named `txstreet`
+    -   Run it
+    -   Files will be written under `_dist`

 ---

 # Important Files